-The Micromite eXtreme supports three SPI channels.
+The Micromite eXtreme (but not the Micromite eXtreme64) supports three SPI channels.
 The second and third channels operate the same as the first, the only difference is that the commands use the notation SPI2 and SPI3 (for example SPI3 WRITE, etc).